Red-Bugs/Internal_CTF/README.md

-Welcome!
+# Welcome!
 This is a report that explain the steps I used to solve the Internal CTF in a simple and quick way.

-At first And my Profile on tryhackme : https://tryhackme.com/p/osaid.ahmed.soh
+ And My Profile on TryHackMe : https://tryhackme.com/p/osaid.ahmed.soh
 ---

 ### Internal ctf